Penne alla Vodka

-- Freshly grated Parmigiano-Reggiano, and more chopped fresh basil, for garnish
+- Freshly grated Parmigiano-Reggiano, and chopped fresh basil, fresh oregano or fresh parsley, for garnish

-- Bring a medium saucepan of salted water to a boil.
-Add the pasta and cook until just al dente, 5 to 6 minutes.
+- Bring a medium sauce pan or large pot of salted water to a boil.
+Add the pasta and cook until just al dente.
 Remove a ½ cup of cooking water and set aside.
-Drain in a colander and set aside.
+Drain pasta in a colander and set aside.

-- Meanwhile, in a large skillet, heat the olive oil over medium heat.
-Add the sliced bacon and cook, stirring, until browned, 5-8 minutes.
+- In the meantime, heat a large skillet, or dutch oven over medium heat.
+Add the sliced pancetta, prosciutto or bacon and cook, stirring, until browned, 5-8 minutes.

-- Add the onions, and chili pepper flakes and cook, stirring, until the onions are soft and golden, about 5-8 minutes.
+- Add the shallots or onions, and chili pepper flakes and cook, stirring, until the onions are soft and starting to golden, about 3-5 minutes.

 - Add the garlic and cook until fragrant, about 30 seconds.

-- Add the crushed tomatoes and the tomato paste and cook, stirring, until thick, about 2 minutes.
+- Add the crushed tomatoes, passata and the tomato paste and cook, stirring until combined and sauce is slightly thicker, about 2 minutes.

-- Toss the sauce with the pasta to coat adding a bit of the reserved cooking water to get the desired texture.
+- Add the pasta to the sauce and gently toss to coat adding a bit of the reserved cooking water a bit at a time to get the desired texture.